- Catherine Epstein, Dean of the Faculty and Professor of History (ex officio, non-voting)

 - Olivia Pinney '17***

-- Nancy Ratner, Associate Dean of Admission and Researcher for Academic Projects (ex officio, non-voting)
+- Nancy Ratner, Associate Dean of Admission and Director of Academic Projects (ex officio, non-voting)

 - Missy Roser, Head of Research and Instruction, Frost Library